koders-in/KompleteAIO/README.md

  <img alt="Logo"    height="10%" width="80%" src="./assets/invite.gif"/>

-### Monitor profiles?
-Yes!
-Claimer profiles?
-Yes again!
-Chrome profiles??
-A big yes!
+### Position Of Responsibility :

+- Monitors Profiles.
+- Claimer Profiles.
+- Chrome Profiles.

-##### _Watch yourself_
+##### _Task Sample:_

 <img alt="Logo" align="center" height="10%" width="80%" src="./assets/data.gif"/>

-##### _Watch yourself part 2_
+##### _Task Sample: Part 2_

 <img alt="Logo"  height="10%" width="80%"   src="./assets/setting.gif"/>

 -   Buy a customized source code as how you want
-<details><summary>Want More?</summary>
+<details><summary>Areas of Interest:</summary>
 <p>

--   Custom Webhooks
--   Logs exporter
--   Logs importer
--   Settings exporter
--   Settings importer
+- Easy buying of customized source codes.
+- Looks over custom Webhooks.
+- Exports and Imports logs.
+- Exports and Imports settings.
--   Discord Auth
+- Discord Auth.
--   Discord rich presence
+- Discord rich presence.
--   Add/remove chrome user
+- Adds and removes chrome users.
--   Online/offline detect
--   Profile Show
+- Detects activity status.
+- Shows the current profile.
+- Confirms the logouts.
--   Logout Confirmation
+- Role-based Auth.
--   Role base Auth
--   Load/Save configs
+- Loads and Saves configs
--   Stop/Start Bot
+- Starts and Stops the Bot.
--   Test webhook instantly and manually
+- Tests webhooks instantly and manually.

 </p>
 </details>

 ## I want to buy a customized unit but how can I test it first?

--   We have manual setup of discord auth testing so all you need to do is to join our discord [server](https://discord.com/invite/hGS24JC)
+-   Join our discord [server](https://discord.com/invite/hGS24JC) to test the discord auth that we have set manually.
--   Ping any Kore member there and get `tester-usizo` role so you can pass through discord auth.
+-   Ping any KoreMember on the server and get tester-kio role.
 -   Download our electron app from [here](https://drive.google.com/drive/folders/10SNruCpDUD6BuclW8STwNo9LO61Z6QbE?usp=sharing)

 ## ℹ️ I have a question.

 Have a bug or a feature request?
 Please first read the code of conduct and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/koders-in/KompleteAIO/issues).

-## More on Komplete AIO.
+## More on Komplete Usizo:

-This is the first stable version on **KIO**, throughly tested and binded together just for you.
-This project is up for maintainance and improvements.
-However, we've major improvements coming up in future.
-Want to know more about [koders](https://www.koders.in)?
-Feel free to ping us.
+Usizo is the first stable version present on KIO.
+It has been thoroughly tested and compiled just for you.
+Usizo is open to maintenance and improvement.
+Koders have more improvements coming up in the near future!
+Want to know more?
+Click away!

 ### Made with ❤️ by [Koders](http://koders.in/)